alnoki/AAAAAA/doc/indices/references/books.rst

 Books
 #####

-This is a centralized and comprehensive list of :xref:`books <book>` :xref:`cited <citation>` throughout :term:`AAAAAA`.
+This is a centralized and comprehensive list of :xref:`books <book>` that are :xref:`cited <citation>` throughout :term:`AAAAAA`.
 :xref:`Citations <citation>` are managed using :ref:`BibTeX <tools-bibtex>`, according to :ref:`book reference procedures <sphinx-reference-book>`